AnCarsenat/FileTransferApp/README.md

 ## File Management

-### Default Directory
+### Folder Structure
-Files are automatically saved to a `downloads` folder in the same directory as the Python script:
+The app creates two folders in the same directory as the application:

 ```
 your_project_folder/
-├── file_transfer_app.py
+├── file_transfer_app.py (or .exe)
-└── downloads/
+├── downloads/              # Files received FROM your phone
-    ├── photo1.jpg
+│   ├── photo1.jpg
-    ├── document.pdf
+│   ├── document.pdf
-    └── video.mp4
+│   └── video.mp4
+└── uploads/                # Files you share TO your phone
+    ├── presentation.pptx
+    ├── music.mp3
+    └── ebook.pdf
 ```

 ### File Organization
+- **downloads/**: Automatically receives files uploaded from your phone
+- **uploads/**: Contains files you've selected to share with your phone
 - Files maintain their original names
 - If a file with the same name exists, it will be overwritten
-- All uploaded files appear in the desktop app's activity log
+- All transfers appear in the desktop app's activity log

 <img src="images/file_organization.png" alt="File Organization" width="500">